 6. It’s about hook ups

-Instead of saying it directly, fishing dating is a more sophisticated way of hooking up.
-Online dating too ends up in finding true love at times but fishing is more about having a fling or hooking up.
 You explore your options in the sea of suitable matches and pick one.
 This is not about finding true love but about exploring the best option available at that time.
-If you’re thinking of fishing to find your true love, fishing dating isn’t for you.
+If you’re looking for love and meaningful companionship, fishing dating isn’t for you.

 7. It is offensive